 It doesn't happen often and if you're familiar with the most common causes of engine failure you can cut down on the chances of a breakdown.
-As an introductory to this chapter, we want to familiarize you with this list of causes, compiled by Motorboating Magazine Here are the Top Ten to be aware of:
+As an introductory to this chapter, we want to familiarize you with this list of causes, compiled by Motorboating Magazine (February 2006) and embellished with a few MJM incidents.
+Here are the Top Ten to be aware of: